2.30 CONSTRUCTION PERIOD

 K. Plan Revisions

-Often, plan revisions result in Change Orders having to be negotiated due to new and/or changes to contract items.
-Processing Change Orders resulting from plan revisions is sometimes delayed due to disagreement on prices, lack of success in obtaining qualified subcontractor(s), or various other reasons.
+Often, plan revisions result in contract modifications having to be negotiated due to new and/or changes to contract items.
+Processing contract modifications resulting from plan revisions is sometimes delayed due to disagreement on prices, lack of success in obtaining qualified subcontractor(s), or various other reasons.

-It is imperative that project engineers actively pursue Change Order negotiations to an early conclusion, especially if proposed work involves public safety (guardrail, safety enhancement, etc.) or work related to a prolonged detour.
+It is imperative that project engineers actively pursue contract modification negotiations to an early conclusion, especially if proposed work involves public safety (guardrail, safety enhancement, etc.) or work related to a prolonged detour.
 Obviously, agreement on unit prices is desirable, however, there are times that work will have to proceed on a Force Account basis.
-In all cases, documented agreements on the Method of Measurement and Basis of Payment for items must be obtained before the Change Order is written.
-NOTE: No work can begin until the contractor has either agreed to a Change Order or agreed to a basis of computing force account costs.
+In all cases, documented agreements on the Method of Measurement and Basis of Payment for items must be obtained before the contract modification is written.
+NOTE: No work can begin until the contractor has either agreed to a contract modification Order or agreed to a basis of computing force account costs.

-Change Orders are divided into two classifications, substantial and nonsubstantial.
+Contract modifications are divided into two classifications, substantial and nonsubstantial.
 These classifications are further divided into Federal participating and Federal nonparticipating.
-Project engineers are to identify each Change Order as either substantial/nonsubstantial and participating/nonparticipating.
-Once a Change Order has been classified there are specific approvals, based on a classification, which must be obtained.
+Project engineers are to identify each contract modification as either substantial/nonsubstantial and determine appropriate funding category before contract modifications are written.
+Once a contract modification has been classified there are specific approvals, based on a classification, which must be obtained.

-With the exception of change orders that exceed $50,000 involving extension of project limits, all substantial change orders require the approval of the Office of Construction and Materials.
-The District Engineer will provide final approval authority for substantial change orders on projects where the project limits are extended with extra costs greater than $50,000.
-In addition, FHWA concurrence is required for substantial change orders on contracts that have FHWA oversight.
-Refer to Appendix 2-31 for the Change Order Authorization Matrix.
+With the exception of contract modifications that exceed $50,000 involving extension of project limits, all substantial contract modifications require the approval of the Office of Construction and Materials.
+The District Engineer will provide final approval authority for substantial contract modifications on projects where the project limits are extended with extra costs greater than $50,000.
+In addition, FHWA concurrence is required for substantial contract modifications on contracts that have FHWA oversight.
+Refer to Appendix 2-31 for Contract Modification Authorization Matrix.

-The FHWA will have project oversight (including approval of all Substantial Change Orders, regardless of funding source) on federal-aid projects that are deemed "full oversight".
+The FHWA will have project oversight (including approval of all Substantial contract modifications, regardless of funding source) on federal-aid projects that are deemed “full oversight”.
 Projects with FHWA oversight will typically include the prefix IM, BRFIM, etc.

 (Refer to PPM 130.01 for additional information about federal funding on specific types of projects.)

-The following guidelines shall be used to determine classification and approvals needed prior to processing a Change Order.
+The following guidelines shall be used to determine classification and approvals needed prior to processing a contract modification.

-The Office of Construction shall be consulted if there is a question about individual contracts; however, the following general rules apply:
+The Office of Construction and Materials shall be consulted if there is a question about individual contracts; however, the following general rules apply:

 a.
 Changes or extra work requiring new contract items to be added amounting to $50,000 or more per item.
 This includes lump sum agreements, force account, and agreed price settlements.

 b.
-Change Orders that include an overrun or underrun of an original contract item amounting to $100,000 or more.
+Contract modifications that include an overrun or underrun of an original contract item amounting to $100,000 or more.

 c.
 Changes to the Method of Measurement or Basis of Payment of a contract item or changes to price adjustment schedules for defective work detailed in the Construction Manual.